UbiquityDotNET/Llvm.NET/README.md

 tedious one very little application code required changes.

 ### Platform Support
-Currently LLVM.NET supports Win32 and x64 buids targeting the full desktop framework v4.7, though it is intended to support .NET Standard 2.0 so that more platforms are possible in the future.
-To keep life simpler the Llvm.NET nuget package is built for the "AnyCPU" platform and references the LibLLVM.NET package to bring in the native binary support.
+Currently LLVM.NET supports Win32 and x64 builds targeting the full desktop framework v4.7, though it is intended to support .NET Standard 2.0 so that more platforms are possible in the future.
+To keep life simpler the Llvm.NET NuGet package is built for the "AnyCPU" platform and references the LibLLVM.NET package to bring in the native binary support.
 Llvm.NET contains code to dynamically detect the platform it is running on and load the appropriate DLL.
 This allows applications to build for AnyCPU without creating multiple build configurations and release vehicles for applications.

 ### Building Llvm.NET
 #### Pre-requsites
-* Download LLVM 5.0.0 (Head of current release_50 branch from http://llvm.org/git/llvm.git)
-* Build of LLVM libraries
+* Visual Studio 2017 (15.3+)
+* Llvm.Libs Nuget Package
-To Build the LLVM libraries you can use the [Build-Llvm](https://github.com/NETMF/Llvm.NET/tree/Llvm.Libs) or just get the NuGet packages from Nuget (once LLVM 5 officially releases) or from the [Llvm.NET CI Nuget gallery](https://ci.appveyor.com/nuget/llvm.net)
+  - To build the Llvm.Libs nuget package locally you can use the build support from the [Llvm.Libs ](https://github.com/UbiquityDotNET/Llvm.Libs) repository

-_NOTE: On a typical developer machines the LLVM library build takes approximately 1.5 hours so letting it run overnight or when you are otherwise away from your computer is usually a good idea.
-Fortunately this only needs to be done once for a given release of LLVM._

-If you have Visual Studio 2017 RC (or RTM when available) with the [Visual C++ Tools for CMake](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/), you can build the LLVM libs in VS. However, the default behavior is to build everything, which can take upwards of 6 hours on most typical machines.
-Instead of doing a full build you can use the [Build-LlvmWithVS](https://github.com/NETMF/Llvm.NET/blob/dev/src/LibLLVM/Build-LlvmWithVS.ps1)
-PowerShell script with the `-CreateSettingsJson` to create the [CMakeSettings.json](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/#configure-cmake) file that VS will use to configure VS to reduce what is built to just the libraries needed for Llvm.NET.

 #### Using Visual Studio
 The repository contains a Visual Studio solution files that allow building the components individually for modifying Llvm.NET and LibLLVM, as well as running the available unit tests.
-This is the primary mode of working with the Llvm.NET source code duing development.
+This is the primary mode of working with the Llvm.NET source code during development.

 #### Replicating the automated build
-The Automated build support for Llvm.NET uses BuildAll.ps1 powershell script to build all the binaries, sign them [SHA256 hash only at present], and generate a nuget package.
-To build the full package simply run `BuildAll.ps1` from a powershell command prompt with msbuild tools on the system search path.
+The Automated build support for Llvm.NET uses BuildAll.ps1 PowerShell script to build all the binaries, sign them [SHA256 hash only at present], and generate a NuGet package.
+To build the full package simply run `BuildAll.ps1` from a PowerShell command prompt with MSBuild tools on the system search path.

 #### Sample Application
-The [CodeGenWithDebugInfo](https://github.com/NETMF/Llvm.NET/tree/LLVM_4_0_1/Samples/CodeGenWithDebugInfo) sample application provides an example of using Llvm.NET to generate
+The [CodeGenWithDebugInfo](https://github.com/UbiquityDotNET/Llvm.Net/tree/master/Samples/CodeGenWithDebugInfo) sample application provides an example of using Llvm.NET to generate
-LLVM Bit code equivalent to what the Clang compiler generates for a [simple C language file](https://github.com/NETMF/Llvm.NET/tree/LLVM_4_0_1/Samples/CodeGenWithDebugInfo/Support%20Files/test.c).
+LLVM Bit code equivalent to what the Clang compiler generates for a [simple C language file](https://github.com/UbiquityDotNET/Llvm.Net/blob/master/Samples/CodeGenWithDebugInfo/Support%20Files/test.c).
-TestDebugInfo doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Llvm.NET to accomplish the bit-code generation.
+The sample applictation doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Llvm.NET to accomplish the bit-code generation.

 #### Code of Conduct
 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/)